marcovdss/Crypofolder/readme.md

-# 🔒 Crypofolder - Folder Encryption System
+#  Crypofolder - Folder Encryption System

 ## Overview
-This study project tries to provides a **secure AES-256 encryption system** to protect all files inside a folder.
-It encrypts and decrypts files using a password, ensuring privacy and security.
+Crypofolder is a study project focused on creating a **secure AES-256-GCM encryption system** designed to protect all files inside a folder.
+It encrypts and decrypts files using a password, ensuring privacy and security with modern cryptographic standards.

 ## Features
-✅ AES-256 encryption (CBC mode) for strong security
+ **AES-256-GCM encryption** for authenticated encryption
-✅ Automatically generates a **random IV** for each file
+ Automatically generates a **random IV** for each file (AES-GCM's recommended 12-byte size)
-✅ Uses **PBKDF2 key derivation** with a salt for enhanced protection
+ Uses **PBKDF2 key derivation** with a salt for enhanced protection
-✅ Deletes the original files after encryption
+ Deletes the original files after encryption for added security
-✅ Stores encryption metadata securely in `encryption_key.json`
+ Stores encryption metadata securely in `encryption_key.json`
-✅ Decrypts files back to their original state
+ Decrypts files back to their original state, preserving file integrity and authentication

 ## Installation
 ### 1. Install Dependencies